+The medical certification by the coroner or medical examiner must occur within 4 days of death as required by the VSL.
 The certifying of deaths should not be delayed due to pending test results.
 Instead, the case should be reported as outlined above and then amended after the results are available.